developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 Creating Dataflows through Power BI Service is also supported.
 To create a dataflow, click **New** > **Dataflow**.
 For the data source connection, follow the steps above.

-### Create a Live Connection to a Dataset from Dremio[​](#create-a-live-connection-to-a-dataset-from-dremio "Direct link to Create a Live Connection to a Dataset from Dremio")
+### Create a Live Connection to a Dataset from Dremio

 You can generate a Microsoft Power BI Data Source (`.pbids`) file that represents a live connection to a dataset that is in Dremio.
 No actual data is stored in this file, and you can think of it as a shortcut to a Power BI Desktop session with a preconfigured view of your data.

 note

 The `.pbids` file download option must be enabled for users to have access to this feature.
-To enable this feature, see [Enable the `.pbids` file download](#enable-the-pbids-file-download-in-dremio).
+To enable this feature, see Enable the `.pbids` file download.

 To create a live connection to a dataset: